ripp8970/CICD_kube/README.md

 * The CI/CD pipeline is defined in `.github/workflows/main.yml`.
 * It triggers on pushes to the `main` branch.
 * You can monitor workflow runs in the "Actions" tab of your GitHub repository.
-* The built Docker image is pushed to `https://hub.docker.com/r/your-dockerhub-username/my-flask-app`.
+* The built Docker image is pushed to `https://hub.docker.com/r/ripp8970/my-flask-app`.

 ## Deliverables Checklist

 * [ ] GitHub repository setup complete.
-* [ ] Docker image successfully pushed to Docker Hub (`your-dockerhub-username/my-flask-app`).
+* [ ] Docker image successfully pushed to Docker Hub (`ripp8970/my-flask-app`).
 * [ ] GitHub Actions workflow runs successfully.
 * [ ] Application deployed and accessible locally (via Docker or Minikube).
-* [ ] Screenshots of the running application included or linked.